Sustainable Environment

 Also in 2022, we partnered with Bentley University to facilitate the donation of branded merchandise to a local charitable partner after Bentley underwent an organizational rebrand.
 We were excited to share the story of this project at RecyclingWorks in Massachusetts’ Fall 2022 WasteWise Forum Webinar alongside Bentley University’s brand and creative services director, Rebecca Burstein.
 RecyclingWorks in Massachusetts holds these regular forums to bring together business leaders, sustainability professionals, and others to learn about waste-related topics, network, and share ideas.
 After hearing from Bentley with their request, we consulted our extensive network to find a charitable partner that would be a good match for the type and quantity of items Bentley collected.
 We identified Provision Ministry, a Worcester, Massachusetts-based nonprofit that serves veterans, homeless individuals, and children and families.
 “We felt really good knowing these items would go into the local community,” Burstein shared on the webinar.
 “We were diverting materials from the landfill, and we were able to fulfill our needs and also help Provision Ministry.”
 Here’s a video link of our talk – we start around the 1:11 mark.

 During 2022, SwagCycle was featured in a number of interviews, podcasts and events.
 This episode of skucast is one of our favorites, and we invite you to have a listen and share your feedback!
-We also appreciated that they reposted our “6 Tips for Sustainable Rebranding Efforts,” a piece we wrote at the outset of SwagCycle and is still just as true today.

 The market need for our bespoke recycling service – and why it benefits our planet!